amrmhassan/smart-wallet/time line.md

 - add a debt count for each profile
 - back up the app then delete the income, outcome props from the profile model and their followers
 - let day start settings become from the user prefs provider not from the constant
+- make the user prefs need syncing only when changing one of them , else let them be false